labspire/spire-datasets/spirevcv/readme.md

 - Speaking rate-specific investigations
 - Analysis of articulatory movement patterns across different speech rates

-This database also includes a basic articulatory analysis of consonants, highlighting how articulatory movements vary with speaking rate.
-Researchers can leverage this resource for a wide range of speech production and phonetic studies.

-The stimuli consist of **nonsense, symmetrical VCV (Vowel-Consonant-Vowel) utterances** embedded in the sentence:
-**"Speak VCV today"**
-These are spoken at **three different speaking rates** — slow, normal, and fast — with **three repetitions** each.

-### Phonetic Inventory
-- **Consonants (17):**
-  `/b/, /ch/, /d/, /f/, /g/, /jh/, /k/, /l/, /m/, /n/, /ng/, /p/, /r/, /s/, /t/, /v/, /z/`
-- **Vowels (5):**
-  `/a/, /e/, /i/, /o/, /u/`

 ### Speakers
 - **Total:** 10 non-native Indian English speakers (5 male, 5 female)
 - **Age Range:** 18–27 years